 When you purchase through links on our site, we may earn an affiliate commission.
 Learn more...

-What’s the difference between MacBooks and Windows laptops?
+What’s the main difference between MacBooks and Windows laptops?

-Windows laptops are cheaper than Macs, but that doesn’t necessarily mean they’re a better value.
 The two platforms have their own strengths and weaknesses, but the biggest difference between them is software.
-MacOS is designed to be easy to use and intuitive, while Windows is made for power users.
+Windows laptops are cheaper and made for power users.
+MacOS is designed to be easy to use and intuitive.

-While the average price tag for a Windows laptop hovers around $1,000, Apple’s MacBook Air (“entry-level”) starts at $999.
+While the average price tag for a decent Windows laptop hovers around $1,000, Apple’s entry-level MacBook starts at that price.
 The newest MacBook Pro can set you back by up to $4499.
-In all honesty, I would be fine with their pricing if we got an equal performance boost but unfortunately, we don’t.

 Hardware & Performance